zdebruine/zachdebruine.com/content/post/2023-10-20-online-orthogonal-nmf-for-scalable-and-interpretable-dimension-reduction/index.md

 ## Future directions

+### Outlook

+ooNMF promises to produce interpretable low-dimensional latent spaces that are highly reminiscent of NMF but with much better scaling and easier cross-validation.
+We look forward to testing ooNMF on very large real-world data and comparing to NMF models that were trained at the limit of available compute resources.

+### Development Priorities
 * Methods for L1 regularization of this neural architecture should be explored to help boost sparsity of both "W" and "H"
 * Minibatch updates and Adam optimization for faster convergence
 * Special properties of the tied-weights enable more efficient algorithms for updating weights
 * High-performance implementation in C++ will demonstrate scalability of the algorithm
 * Systematic benchmarking of this method vs. NMF for current applications to derive insights or for exploratory data analysis

-## Outlook

-ooNMF promises to produce interpretable low-dimensional latent spaces that are highly reminiscent of NMF but with much better scaling and easier cross-validation.
-We look forward to testing ooNMF on very large real-world data and comparing to NMF models that were trained at the limit of available compute resources.